lapeninns/Old-Crown-Girton/docs/IMAGES_README.md

 - Deleted: `public/restaurant/bar-area.jpg`, `public/restaurant/dining-room.jpg`
 - Updated schema images to only use real venue photos.

-Virtual folders via rewrites
-- We use Next.js rewrites to keep clean URLs without moving binaries immediately:
+URL conventions
+- Dishes keep a stable virtual path (legacy compatible):
-  - `/images/dishes/:path*` → `/dishes/:path*`
+  - `/images/dishes/:path*` → `/images/food/:path*`
-  - `/images/slideshow/(interior|exterior|garden)/:path*` → `/images/slideshow/:path*`
-- This means you can organize paths semantically today; the underlying files remain unchanged for now.
+- Slideshow images are served directly from categorized folders under `/images/slideshow/...`.

 Future (optional) physical re‑org
 - If/when you want, we can physically move binaries into the virtualized structure; no code changes required thanks to the registry and rewrites.